Part I due by 11:59 p.m. on Thursday, February 13, 2025

 creates a new string from an existing string, whereas this

-function will recursively create a new list from an existing list.
+function will recursively create a new list from an existing

-the operands are lists.
-For example, if x
+are lists.
+For example, if vals1

 and vals2